monikaUPF/PyToBI/README.md

 If you use this code or modified it, please cite the following publication:

 Domínguez, M., Rohrer, P. and Soler-Company, J. 2019.
 PyToBI: A Toolkit for ToBI Labeling with Python Data Structures.
-In Proceedings of Interspeech, Graz, Austria.
+In Proceedings of Interspeech, Graz, Austria, pp: 3675-3676.

 To use the code you need to simply: